-10. It has already been pointed out that the requisite training for future chief executives and research workers should be provided in some form of senior Technical institution and it is desirable to determine the respective parts to be played in this connection by the technological departments of universities and by polytechnics and other senior Technical institutes, which will not as a rule form part of universities.
-The Committee fully realise the very important role which universities should in future play in the progress of Technical education in general and in the training of the highest grades of workers in particular.
-It is often alleged that Technical education, as it exists at present, is in its higher stages too academic in character and not sufficiently in touch with the actual needs and conditions of industry.
-There is a good deal of truth in this criticism but the Committee believe that the grounds for it could be removed, if universities would make their technological courses more practical and ensure that students are given first hand experience of industrial conditions throughout the course and not merely at the end of it.
-Even if this were done, however, there would still be much to be said for providing the highest forms of training in institutions of the polytechnic type as well as in universities.
+10. It has already been pointed out that the requisite training for future chief executives and research workers should be provided in some form of senior technical institution and it is desirable to determine the respective parts to be played in this connection by the technological departments of Universities and by Polytechnies and other senior technical institutes, which will not as a rule form part of Universities.
+The Committee fully realise the very important role which universities should in future play in the progress of technical education in general and in the training of the higest grades of workers in particular.
+It is often alleged that technical education, as it exists at present, is in its higher stages too academic in character and sufficiently in touch with the actual needs and conditions of industry.
+There is a good deal of truth in this criticism but the Committee believe that the grounds for it could be removed, if Universities would make their technological courses more practical and ensure that students are given first hand experience of industrial conditions throughout the course and not merely at the end of it.
+Even if this were done, however, there would still be much to be said for providing the highest forms of training in institutions of the Polytechnic type as well as in Universities.
 Of the many arguments which can be advanced in favour of this it is not necessary to mention more than two here.
-Firstly, it is most important that the future expert or executive should receive this training in a place where he can come into contact with the people with whom he shall have to deal and work later on; these will not usually be found in a university.
-Secondly, a Technical institution for obvious reasons should be located as close as possible to the industry or industries which it is designed to serve: the location of universities is usually determined by quite different considerations though some, of course, are in or near industrial areas.
+Firstly, it is most important that the future expert or executive should receive this training in a place where he can come into contact with the people with whom he shall have to deal and work later on; these will not usually be found in a University.
+Secondly, a technical institution for obvious reasons should be located as close as possible to the industry or industries which it is designed to serve; the location of universities of usually determined by quite different considerations though some, of course, are in or near industrial areas.

-There is also the question of the future control of the highest stages of Technical education.
-If the central body, which it is proposed elsewhere in the report to be set up, is to anticipate and provide for the needs of post-war industry, it should have under its control a comprehensive system of advanced technical instruction in all its branches.
+There is also the question of the future control of the highest stages of technical education.
+If the central body, which it is proposed elsewhere in the report should be set up, is to anticipate and provide for the needs of postwar industry, it should have under its control a comprehensive system of advanced technical instruction in all its branches.
 It is too much to expect that universities would be prepared to hand over to it forthwith the direction of their technological departments and in any case friendly rivalry within economic bounds may have its advantages during a period of transition and experiment.
-At a later stage it is possible that senior Technical institutions, as in some Western countries, will become increasingly recognised as the technological departments of universities.
+At a later stage it is possible that senior Technical Institutions, as in some Western countries will become increasingly recognised as the technological departments of Universities.

-It is nevertheless necessary that in order to avoid overlapping and wastage, there must from the beginning be some co-ordination of the work of technological departments of universities and that of Senior Technical institutions.
-This would be facilitated if there was also a central body directing university development, either as a whole or in the fields of technology and applied science.
+It is nevertheless necessary that in order to avoid overlapping and wastage there must from the beginning be some co-ordination of the work of Technological Departments of universities and that of Senior Technical Institutions.
+This would be facilitated if there was also a Central Body directing University development, either as a whole or in the fields of technology and applied science.